 loose tees, casual button down, slouchy knits, skinny jeans/tights, flowy dress/skirt, boots, moccasins

 loose top/flowy dress + skinnies/tights + boots/moccasins + slouchy knit/army jacket

-Ever since going through this process, I’ve LOVED my outfits every day and shopping feels so much simpler!
+So far it’s been working out and I’m really happy with my small wardrobe!
 If you’ve ever looked in your closet and had nothing to wear, this process is worth every minute…or maybe I just had too much time on my hands and went a little OCD!